 It is rare that I don’t feel motivated and happy.
 In the past few years, by accepting that there is so much in life I cannot control and releasing some of that power, I have found myself happier than ever before.
 One of my favorite mantra’s is that I will worry when there is an action I can take.

 why would you waste your energy?

 There was a Saturday recently where the weather was perfect and it would have been a complete waste if I did not take any photos.
 I happened to be in a great mood.
 I was listening to one of my many pump-up playlists and dancing around my room while getting ready.
-I did not plan out any locations.
+This time, I did not plan out any locations.
 I did not plan out any outfits.
-I forgot about my Instagram aesthetic and I just got dressed in the clothes I love.
+Forgetting about my Instagram aesthetic, I just got dressed in the clothes I love.

 When I looked in the mirror and saw that I was ready to go, I was sad.
-I didn’t want to turn off the music I was bopping to.
-I decided to take it with me.
+I didn’t want to turn off the music I was bopping to, so I decided to take it with me.
 I drove to a random part of town and stopped.

 From the second I started getting ready to the second I finished my photoshoot, I was blasting my music.
-My spotify playlist connected to the car and then connected to my google home and then back to the car as a continuous song played on.
-I am not sure how I allowed myself to forget the importance music plays on my life, but it will never happen again.
+My Spotify playlist connected to the car and then connected to my google home and then back to the car as a continuous song played on.
+Not sure how I allowed myself to forget the importance music plays on my life, but it will never happen again.

 I feel the freest, confident, and alive when listening to music and it shows in these images.
 The pictures I took during this challenge capture more of my spirit and personality than most of my others.
 My eyes look alive.

 Originally, I was going to see how my mood and pictures changed when listening to different types of music, but I quickly realized that you cannot take an iPhone video while listening to spotify.
 There are some apps that will fake this, but I was starting to lose good lighting, so I settled for the radio.